Posts

 In a memoir published a few months after his death in 2012, Bork claimed that Nixon promised him the next available Supreme Court seat in exchange for doing his bidding.
 This would seem to contradict his repeated assertions that he had acted purely in the interest of the law, believing that Cox did not have the authority to prosecute the president.

 Bork was finally nominated to the Supreme Court by President Ronald Reagan in 1987.
-His actions of fourteen years earlier were savaged by press and politicians, contributing to his defeat and the addition of his name to the lexicon of English slang.
+His actions fourteen years earlier were savaged by the press and politicians, contributing to his defeat and the addition of his name to the lexicon of English slang.

 bork